Azure/azure-remote-rendering-asset-tool/Documentation/upload.md

 ms.topic: article
 ---

-# Uploading Files with ARRT
+# Uploading files with ARRT

 The [conversion](conversion.md) service needs all data to be located in an Azure Storage container to read from.
 Therefore, you have to upload your assets into Azure Storage to convert them.